mosbys/Clone/writeup.md

 I finally randomly shuffled the data set and putted it into batches

 Finally there is a result with a good driving behavoir, but it is a high complex project and there is still a lot of issues to fix.
 But to get a first touch with behavoir cloning it is a very good project.
+A lot of input, help and support was used from other repository and slackline.